jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Delete Empty Albums in Immich Photos:</span>
-- From version 3.0.0 onwards, the script can be executed in 'Delete Empty Albums in Immich Photos' Mode.
+- From version 3.0.0 onwards, the script can be executed in Mode 'Delete Empty Albums in Immich Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the script will connect automatically to your Immich Photos database and will look for all Empty Albums in Immich Photos database.
+- If you configure properly the file 'Config.ini' and execute this Mode, the script will connect automatically to your Immich Photos database and will look for all Empty Albums in Immich Photos database.
 - If any Empty Album is found, the script will remove it from Immich Photos.
 - To execute this Extra Mode, you can use the Flag: _'--immich-remove-empty-albums'_